-A. General: Provide a complete water-cooled semi-hermetic

-centrifugal compressor water-chilling package as specified herein.
+A. General: Provide a complete water-cooled hermetic centrifugal compressor water-chilling package as specified herein.
 Machine shall be provided according to referenced standards Section 1.2.

-In general, unit shall consist of a compressor, condenser, evaporator, lubrication system, starter and control system.
+[WDC: Unit shall consist of two compressors, single circuit refrigerant condenser and evaporator, two lubrication systems, two starters and two control systems.]